ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 # MongoDB {#mongodb}

-MongoDB engine is read-only, it allows to perform `SELECT` queries on data, stored on a remote MongoBD server.
+MongoDB engine is read-only, it allows to perform `SELECT` queries on data, stored on a remote MongoDB server.
 MongoDB engine supports onle flat fields (primitive, not nested types).

 ## Creating a Table {#creating-a-table}